 BDD is a Software Development process, it is derived from TDD.
 TDD is the foundation level of BDD.
-BDD is a way of communication among the technical team – non-technical team and stakeholders.
+Behavior-driven development is a way of communication among the technical team – non-technical team and stakeholders.

 So for easy communication simple English language is used to create BDD.
 BDD is helpful to create strong collaboration between stakeholders and stoke holder.
 For BDD’s business value and needs, both are important.
 BDD is very simple to understand for the non-technical person.

 Using BDD we can create test cases with easy-understanding language.

 Find the difference between TDD and BDD here: